 These toxins often accumulate faster than the body can process and excrete.
 Over time, the liver, kidneys, and lymph system that works to metabolize and excrete all waste from our bodies, become overburdened and this toxic waste builds up and is stored in our adipose tissue, joints... anywhere the body deems safe enough.

-The level at which our body is experiencing this toxicity and the extent it's affecting normal functioning is toxic body burden, or simply body burden, or toxic load.
+The level at which our body is experiencing this toxicity and the extent it's affecting normal functioning is referred to as toxic body burden, body burden, or toxic load.

 Therefore, it's instrumental to know WHERE contaminates are coming from so you can protect yourself and your family.